 Make sure your computer is plugged in and powered on when you’re using it to charge your iOS device via USB.
 If your device is connected to a computer that’s turned off or is in sleep or standby mode, your device’s battery may drain.
 Note that iPhone 3G and iPhone 3Gs cannot be charged with a FireWire power adapter or FireWire-based car charger.

-Always make sure your device is using the latest version of Watch OS.
+Always make sure your Apple Watch is using the latest version of Watch OS.

-- To see if you need an update, go to Settings > General > Software Update.
+- To see if you need an update, open the Apple Watch app on your iPhone and go to My Watch > General > Software Update.

 There are a few ways you can preserve battery life on your Apple Watch:

-- If you’re very active with your hands and your watch is on more than you think it should be, you can turn off the Activate on Wrist Raise feature.
-Then, when you want to turn on your Apple Watch, just tap it.
+- If you’re very active with your hands and your watch display turns on more than you think it should, you can turn off the Activate on Wrist Raise feature.
+Open Settings on Apple Watch, select General, and turn Activate on Wrist Raise off.
+When you want to turn on the display, just tap it.

 To view your usage and standby information, launch the Apple Watch app on your iPhone and go to General > Usage.

 If you want to charge from your computer, make sure it is plugged in and powered on when you’re using it to charge your Apple Watch via USB.
-If your device is connected to a computer that’s turned off or is in sleep or standby mode, your device’s battery may drain.
+If your Apple Watch is connected to a computer that’s turned off or is in sleep or standby mode, the Apple Watch battery may drain.

 Always make sure your iPod is using the latest version of Apple software.
 Put your iPod in its dock or plug it into your computer, and iTunes will notify you of available updates.